ibm-cloud-docs/openshift/openshift_tutorial.md

     ```
     {: screen}

-    If you can't perform operations that require Administrator permissions, such as listing all the worker nodes or pods in a cluster, download the TLS certificates and permission files for the cluster administrator by running the `ibmcloud oc cluster config --cluster <cluster_name_or_ID> --admin` command.
+    If you can't perform operations that require Administrator permissions, such as listing all the worker nodes or pods in a cluster, download the TLS certificates and permission files for the cluster administrator by running the `ibmcloud oc cluster config --cluster CLUSTER_NAME_OR_ID --admin` command.
     {: tip}

 ## Navigate the {{site.data.keyword.redhat_openshift_notm}} console